langurmonkey/website-source/content/projects/playkid/index.md

 - <kbd>a</kbd> - A button
 - <kbd>b</kbd> - B button

+You can also use any game controller.
+The SDL2 usual mappings apply.

 Additionally, there are some more actions available:

 - <kbd>p</kbd> - change the palette colors
+- <kbd>w</kbd> - trigger the SRAM save operation to `.sav` file.
 - <kbd>f</kbd> - toggle FPS monitor
 - <kbd>s</kbd> - save a screenshot, with name `screenshot_[time].jpg`
 - <kbd>d</kbd> - enter debug mode